Topological properties of multilayer magnon insulators: Thermal Hall Effect

 In Fig. \ref{fig:oddeven} we show the conductance response at $\delta = 1$ for a set of few-layer systems, ranging from the bi- to the hepta-layer.
 It is clear that the even numbered layers show no jump in the conductance, while the odd numbered layers do.
 To highlight the sharpness of the jump across the TPT, for the odd layers, we chose a denser set of points near $\delta=1$.
 From Figs.~\ref{fig:oddeven}(b), ~\ref{fig:oddeven}(d), and ~\ref{fig:oddeven}(f) it is clear that the jump gets sharper as $L$ increases.
 Thus, within the limit of a few-odd layered systems, this effect is real and will survive.
 For even layers beyond $L=2$, band gap closings do occur for the same values of $\delta$ as the odd layers.
 However, these gap closings do not correspond to TPTs.
-To explain this phenomenon, it is important to note the asymmetry in the bands for the even layers.
-For example, a pair of bands which are gapped at $+K$ may not be gapped at $-K$.
-For even layering beyond the bilayer, these additional gap closings correspond to bands which are already degenerate elsewhere in the BZ.
-Therefore they do not represent true gap closings which lead to TPTs, as shown in Fig. \ref{fig:L4and5} of Appendix \ref{sec:appendixD}.
-Odd layers beyond the trilayer do not show additional gap closings.
-Thus no further TPTs are present.
-For the purposes of TPT analysis, it is thus clear that all the even layered structures can be effectively described by the bilayer phase diagram, and all the odd layers can be described by the trilayer phase diagram.